How Has Business Texting Evolved in 2026?

 - Suggest appropriate templates: Analyzing incoming messages and recommending relevant response templates

 The productivity impact has been substantial.
-A study by Workflow Efficiency Partners found that customer service representatives using advanced templating systems can handle 41% more inquiries while maintaining higher satisfaction scores.
+A study by Workflow Efficiency Partners found that customer service representatives using advanced templating systems can handle 48% more inquiries while maintaining significantly higher satisfaction scores and reducing burnout.

 Here's how different industries are leveraging these tools: